Roman Korynt

-Roman Korynt (12 October 1929 – 15 July 2018) was a Polish international footballer who played as a defender.
+Roman Korynt (12 October 1929 – 15 July 2018) was a Polish footballer who played as a defender.
 Most of his career was spent with Lechia Gdańsk, spending over 15 years at the club.
-He also had short spells with Gedania Gdańsk, OWKS Lublin, and CWKS Warszawa.
-He received 32 caps for Poland between 1952–1959.
+He also had short spells with Gedania Gdańsk, OWKS Lublin, and CWKS Warsaw.
+He received 32 caps for Poland between 1952 and 1959.

 Biography

 Early years

 Korynt was born in Tczew in 1929.
 Both of his parents came from Kociewie, with his father's parents both being Greek emigrants with the family's name originally being Korinth.
 Originally his sporting passion started with boxing training with MKS Wybrzeże while also developing a passion for football at this time joining Grom Gdynia.
 Korynt joined Gedania Gdańsk in 1948 playing with the club for just over a season before being called up into the army.

 Military service

-In 1949 Korynt started his mandatory conscription, being placed in a unit of ordinary conscripts and not a unit of athlete conscripts.
+In 1949, Korynt started his mandatory conscription, being placed in a unit of ordinary conscripts and not a unit of athlete conscripts.
 Zbigniew Piórkowski, a well known boxer who Korynt was friends with, ordered that Korynt should be in a unit with athletic conscripts.
 Korynt was then transferred to OWKS Lublin as part of his military service.
-His performances with OWKS Lublin caught the attention of the Central Military Sports Club (Centralny Wojskowy Klub Sportowy "CWKS") and he was transferred to CWKS Warszawa in 1951 for the remainder of his military service.
-During his time with CWKS he made 15 league appearances and 6 in the Polish Cup.
+His performances with OWKS Lublin caught the attention of the Central Military Sports Club (Centralny Wojskowy Klub Sportowy "CWKS") and he was transferred to CWKS Warsaw in 1951 for the remainder of his military service.
+During his time with CWKS, he made 15 league appearances and 6 in the Polish Cup.
 He left CWKS in 1952 after his military service was completed.